martinschorb/clusterscripts/doc/tomos.md

 If desired, you can also give additional parameters to request specific processing steps like patch area cleaning (`p`), montage stitching (`m`) or dual axis reconstruction (`d`).

+Also, there is the experimental option `fl` that will try to run a flattening process on the final reconstruction.

+If you intend to test some parameters, or if you have problems with the automatic reconstruction, consider adding `a` to the parameters.
+This will output all intermediate files from the reconstruction to a new subdirectory.
+Be aware that this can create a lot oof data when reconstructing many tomograms in parallel (~ 10GB per tomo).

 Once you click `Go`, the resources will be requested from the cluster and once a free slot is found, the reconstructions will launch.
 At the same time there will be a small window that reminds you of the remaining run time of the job.

 ## Checking the status of running cluster jobs